Skip to main content

 Member-owned building societies and credit unions are not focused on corporate shareholders and can be a great alternative to high-street banks like Barclays, Santander, HSBC, NatWest and Lloyds.
 You automatically become a member when you open a savings account with a building society or credit union.

-Although there was some variation, building societies generally scored pretty highly in our table, with Ecology Building Society and Yorkshire / Chelsea Building Society scoring the best.
+Although there was some variation, building societies generally scored pretty highly in our table.

 There are currently 43 building societies and 7 credit unions listed as members of the Building Societies Association, ranging in size from relatively small, e.g. Ecology Building Society, to very large, e.g. Nationwide, Skipton.